cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

 All SDKs version on the same cadence.
-To publish new versions of all SDKs, follow these steps:
+To publish a new version (of all SDKs), follow these steps:

 1. Commit all pending changes.
 We want the release commit to be "clean" (i.e., to consist only of changes related to the release itself.)

 1. Update the `FROM` and `TO` versions in the `release:all` task in [`./project.json`](./project.json).

-1. With that single change uncommitted, make sure you've exported a GitHub access token (as `GITHUB_TOKEN` -- see below) with push access to the repository, then run the release script:
+1. Leaving that single change uncommitted, make sure you've exported a GitHub access token (as `GITHUB_TOKEN` -- see below) with push access to `main` branch of the repository, then run the release script:

     ```bash
     npm run release